 Cocaine is typically administered to the body by injection, inhalation, or oral consumption.
 Each mode of consumption varies in its level of intensity, with intravenous use being the most direct path to an intense and euphoric high.
-Cocaine targets the brain specifically and alters the way in which it typically performs.
+It targets the brain specifically and alters the way in which it typically performs.
 The variation in brain structure and function is essentially what leads to addictive behavior and escalated drug use.

 Cocaine affects dopamine levels in the brain, which is a chemical produced when people participate in enjoyable behavior.
 When pleasurable activity is performed, dopamine is released into a neuron’s synapse where it is absorbed by dopamine receptors.
 Any additional dopamine in the synapse is recycled.
-Cocaine manipulates the brain’s reuptake of dopamine by blocking the recycling process, leaving dopamine to accumulate in the synapse.
+The drug manipulates the brain’s reuptake of dopamine by blocking the recycling process, leaving dopamine to accumulate in the synapse.
 This increase in dopamine is what causes the intense euphoria associated with cocaine use.

-The Effects of Cocaine Addiction
+The Effects of Cocaine Abuse

 Cocaine produces excessive talkativeness, energy, and alertness in users, and these emotions occur almost immediately after the drug is administered.
 The effects, however, are short-lived and will normally subside within an hour, leading users to seek the drug continually to maintain their high.
-As individuals use cocaine, short-term effects like increased blood pressure and rapid heart rate, as well as irritable and erratic behavior develop.
+As individuals abuse cocaine, short-term effects like increased blood pressure and rapid heart rate, as well as irritable and erratic behavior develop.
 When the drug wears off, depression and intense cravings can ensue.